awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-warm-pools.md

    1. For **Minimum warm pool size**, enter the minimum number of instances to maintain in the warm pool\.

-   1. \(Optional\) For **Max prepared capacity**, choose **Define a set number of instances** if you want to control how much capacity is available in the warm pool\.
+   1. For **Max prepared capacity**, you can specify the maximum prepared capacity by defining a set number of instances, or keep the default option to keep the maximum prepared capacity undefined\.

-      If you choose **Define a set number of instances**, you must enter the maximum instance count\.
-This value represents the maximum number of instances that are allowed to be in the warm pool and the Auto Scaling group at the same time\.
-If you enter a value that is less than the group's desired capacity, and you chose not to specify a value for **Minimum warm pool size**, the capacity of the warm pool will be 0\.
-**Note**
-Keeping the default **Equal to the Auto Scaling group's maximum capacity** option helps you maintain a warm pool that is sized to match the difference between the Auto Scaling group's maximum capacity and its desired capacity\.
-To make it easier to manage your warm pool, we recommend that you use the default so that you do not need to remember to adjust your warm pool settings in order to control the size of the warm pool\.
+      If you keep the default, **Equal to the Auto Scaling group's maximum capacity**, the warm pool size is sized to match the difference between the Auto Scaling group's maximum capacity and its desired capacity\.
+To make it easier to manage the warm pool's size by adjusting the group's maximum capacity, we recommend that you use the default option\.

+      If you choose the **Define a set number of instances** option, enter a value that represents the maximum number of instances that are allowed to be in the warm pool and the Auto Scaling group at the same time\.

 1. Choose **Create**\.